Huxley-Brown/Project-Setup-MCP/system-prompt.md

 - Do not include extra prose or front-matter
 - File content must be realistic and useful
-- Assume an empty repo—all files must be created from scratch
+- Assume an empty repo for new file creation — all files must be fully written
+- Minimal changes apply only to file edits, never to newly created files
 - Omit anything unrelated to the user query

 ### Optional JSON Output Mode (for validation)